SouthernMethodistUniversity/git/sections/quickstart.md

 * If you already having coding skills, are comfortable with using the command line (see [Playing with text on the command line](https://github.com/veltman/learninglunches/tree/master/commandline)) and you are just looking for quickstart to GitHub, you can use the following links:

 ## Sign up for a Github account
-- Sign up for a Github account (https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account)
+- Sign up for a Github account [by clicking here](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account)
 - Create a 'personal account, which serves as your identity on GitHub.com.
 [Select free and follow the prompts.](https://github.com/pricing)

 ## SMU participates in the GitHub Campus Program
 - [SMU GitHub Campus Program](https://www.smu.edu/OIT/Services/GitHub)
     - GitHub Campus Program is available to all *active* faculty, staff, and students.
 - [Sign into SMU's Github Enterprise account](http://github.smu.edu/) and upload content using your web browser.

 # Quickstart lessons